 By Thomas K. Pendergast

-Initially brought to California by Australians during the Gold Rush era, their use was greatly expanded in the 1880s by the Army – along with Monterey cypress and pine trees, which are native to California’s central coast – to conceal and beatify harbor defenses, according to the National Park Service.
+Initially brought to California by Australians during the Gold Rush era, their use was greatly expanded in the 1880s by the Army – along with Monterey Cypress and Pine trees which are native to California’s central coast – to conceal and beautify harbor defenses, according to the National Park Service.

-At the time, San Francisco had native trees like the California buckeye and oaks, but most of this area was relatively barren grasslands and scrubland, while redwoods were not popular for use as lumber.
-So, anticipating a need for more trees to build houses, the eucalyptus trees were promoted for use as building materials.
+At the time, San Francisco had native trees like the California Buckeye and Oaks but most of this area was relatively barren grasslands and scrubland, while Redwoods were not popular for use as lumber.
+So, anticipating a need for more trees to build houses, the eucalyptus trees were promoted for use as lumber.
 But this proved to be wrong because they tend to crack when dry and grow in a twisted way that makes it less than ideal for planks.

 The habitat around the lake will be replanted with native arroyo willow trees and other wetland shrubs from western North America, including freshwater marsh plants and coastal dune scrub bush.